Charles-Marteau/Mycrograd/README.md

 Our version of the torch.tensor class is called 'Tnsr'.
 It allows for the creation of an abstract network (thanks to the _children attribute) which represents the operations involving the Tnsr instantiations.

-Exactly like the torch.tensor, a Tnsr possesses a gradient attribute and thanks to the creation of the abstract network, automatic differentiation can be performed (this is captured by the .backward method).
+Exactly like the torch.tensor, a Tnsr possesses a gradient attribute and -- thanks to the creation of the abstract network -- automatic differentiation can be performed (this is captured by the .backward method).

 Most usual operations (multiplication, addition, power, matmul, indexing ...) are covered.